Srinivasa314/calcite/docs/part3.md

     Ok(format!("Slept for {} seconds", secs))
 }
 ```
 As usual export it.
-Add futures to dependencies as we are using it.
+Add `futures` to dependencies as we are using it.

-We need to import importAsyncFromPlugin
+We need to import it using importAsyncFromPlugin
 ```ts
 import { loadPlugin, importFromPlugin, importAsyncFromPlugin } from 'https://deno.land/x/calcite@2.1/calcite.ts';